 Pre-IPO investments have garnered increasing attention in recent years as they provide an opportunity to invest in companies before they go public.
 This stage, prior to an Initial Public Offering (IPO), offers investors a chance to acquire shares at early valuations, often with the potential for significant returns if the company performs well post-listing.
 However, investing in Pre-IPO shares involves unique risks, regulatory frameworks, and processes that differ from conventional IPO investments.
-This guide provides an in-depth look at Pre-IPO shares, how they differ from IPO shares, the investor eligibility criteria, buying process, and key considerations.
+This article provides an in-depth look at Pre-IPO shares, how they differ from IPO shares, the investor eligibility criteria, buying process, and key considerations.

 Pre-IPO shares are generally not available through public exchanges.
 Investors can access these shares through: